Blue-throated macaw: Feeding

 Blue-throated macaws do not eat seeds and nuts to the same extent as many other macaw species do.
 Instead, they primarily eat fruit from large palms.
 The palm species Attalea phalerata is the most predominant source, but they will also eat from Acrocomia aculeata and Mauritia flexuosa.
 The macaws eat the mesocarp from ripe and nearly ripe fruit and have also been observed drinking the liquid from very immature fruit.

 Breeding

 Blue-throated macaws usually breed once a year but if the eggs or nestlings are lost, they may produce a second clutch in the same breeding season.
 A clutch consists of one to three eggs and incubates for 26 days.
-Nestlings have a mass of approximately 18 g at hatching and fledge at 13 to 14 weeks.
+Nestlings have a mass of approximately at hatching and fledge at 13 to 14 weeks.
 The young macaws are still fully dependent upon their parents for food after they fledge until they are capable of foraging by themselves.
 Even after this occurs, it has been observed that young blue-throated macaws will stay with their parents up to a year.
 During this time, the parents will skip an entire breeding season.
 Blue-throated macaws reach sexual maturity at about 5 years of age.